autodistill/autodistill/docs/base_models/gemini.md

 ## Installation

-To use EvaCLIP with autodistill, you need to install the following dependency:
+To use Gemini with autodistill, you need to install the following dependency:

 ```bash
 pip3 install autodistill-gemini